 This Mexican Breakfast Casserole Recipe is a simple overnight recipe that can be fully prepared the night before.
 Just pop it in the oven the next morning for a deliciously hot breakfast with the family.
 Great for brunch potlucks, too.

 My tribe of five loves enjoying hot breakfasts together.
 The only way we can make that happen is to prep ahead.
+Because some of us (me) aren’t morning people at all; the thought of waking up any earlier than I have to is not attractive.

 This Mexican Breakfast Casserole is completely prepared the night before, so you can sleep in and enjoy a deliciously hot breakfast with your favorite people…